 os.environ["DATABRICKS_RUNTIME_VERSION"]

-As you can see, this should output the current Databricks Runtime version (which is 15.4 beta)
+This should output the current Databricks Runtime version.

 Step 9—Update Libraries and Dependencies

-Make sure the libraries and dependencies in your workflows work with Databricks Runtime 15.x.
+Make sure the libraries and dependencies in your workflows work with Databricks Runtime 17.x.
 You might need to update them to the latest versions or find new ones that work.
-For instance, if you're moving to 15.3, take a look at these:

 Step 10—Validate Workflows and Jobs